ContinuumIO/anaconda-clean/README.md

      import anaconda_clean as ac
      ac.main()

-This will run through the configuration files installed on your system and give you the option to delete each one.
+This will run through the configuration files on your system and give you the option to delete each one.